Meet the Advisors

 Maria Menglin Guo received her M.A. in Law and Education Policy from Columbia University and her B.A. in International Studies from the University of Washington.
 She has served as a peer mentor or student advisor in various capacities since her undergraduate years.
 She founded the Jackson School Mentor Program at the University of Washington, was a graduate assistant at Columbia University’s Center for Career Education, a consultant to Barnard College’s Office of Career Development, and a program assistant at Columbia Law School.
 She has previously lived in Amsterdam, Beijing, Brussels, London, New York, and Seattle.
 Maria enjoys writing and has published various articles in newspapers and magazines.

-Minqing Wang earned her master’s degree in education from the Harvard Graduate School of Education, with focuses on linguistics, developmental psychology, and international education.
+Minqing Wang earned her master’s degree in education from Harvard University, with focuses on linguistics, developmental psychology, and international education.
 Prior to joining NYU Shanghai, she served as a student counselor at Harvard University’s Summer School, providing academic and personal development counseling for first-year undergraduate and high school students.
-Minqing was also a Learning Resource Instructor at Hult International Business School in Boston, conducting one-on-one tutoring sessions and workshops on academic study strategies.
+Minqing was also a Learning Resource Instructor at Hult International Business School in Boston, teaching Business English classes as well as conducting workshops and tutoring sessions on academic study strategies.

 Tianjun (Tony) Shen